Right to Buy Solicitors

 • There is no exchange of contracts - you go straight to completion.

-If you sell your home within 10 years of buying it through Right to Buy, you must first offer it to either:
+If you sell your home within 10 years of purchasing it through the Right to Buy scheme, you must first offer it to either:

 The property should be sold at the full market price agreed between you and the landlord.